 Where do our cocoa beans come from?

 Cocoa beans are the heart of our chocolates.
 Knowing which of the many different origins of cocoa beans will best contribute to the distinctive taste of a product is a skill that we have perfected over time.
 A fundamental distinction is made between consumer and fine flavor cocoa.
 Consumer cocoa is cocoa with a robust flavor.
 It accounts for the largest share (90-95%) of total global cocoa production and is farmed mainly in West Africa.
 Lindt & Sprüngli uses Forastero beans (consumer cocoa), exclusively from Ghana.
 The remaining 5-10% of worldwide cocoa harvests are fine flavor cocoa.
 Fine flavor cocoa is a high-quality cocoa with nuanced, fine aroma.
 It is mainly farmed in Latin America and the Caribbean.
-Lindt & Sprüngli uses fine flavor cocoa beans (Criollo and Trinitario) from Ecuador, Madagascar, Dominican Republic and Papua New Guinea.
+Lindt & Sprüngli uses fine flavor cocoa beans (Criollo and Trinitario) from Ecuador, Madagascar, Dominican Republic, Papua New Guinea and Peru.
 Our own sustainability program, the Lindt & Sprüngli Farming Program, is in place in all countries we source cocoa beans from.
 We achieved a 100% traceable and externally verified cocoa bean supply chain by 2020.
 Learn more here.

 What is Lindt & Sprüngli doing with regards to sustainable sourcing of cocoa beans?